-Fellowship (and Senior Training)
+Fellowship (and Candidacy Training)

-This step from private to group instruction is a vital step in each student’s development!
+This step from private to group instruction is a vital step in each student’s development.
 As the security and normalcy of isolated instruction is step is vital when they begin (to take their first steps), so jumping out and testing their skills with their peers and fellow students is essential as they continue to grow!

 FELLOWSHIP